NethServer/docs/developer-manual/en/nethserver-directory.rst

 * a password
 * an ACL to access LDAP fields

-The developer can user the ``NethServe::Directory`` perl module to handle a service account.
+The developer can use the ``NethServe::Directory`` perl module to handle a service account.

 Perl code snippet to create a service account with read access: ::